tfchurch/sumo-hakyll/pages/tutoring.md

 Memorial Day and continue through Dead Week.

-If you are unclear as to whether there will be tutoring on a particular day or have any other questions, please e-mail Eddy Dai (ejdai@stanford.edu).
+If you are unclear as to whether there will be tutoring on a particular day or have any other questions, please e-mail Han Raut (hraut@stanford.edu).

 ## Notes
 One of our tutors, Joseph Victor, wrote a supplement to the Math 51 textbook and